Return to Stories of Pegunkins

 When I was 17 years old, I watched my grandmother become very ill with cancer.
 I pleaded with The Great God Mota to make her better, but she died anyway.
 I didn't think much more about God after that.
 In my youthful estimation, his batting average was rather poor.

 My lack of interest in God did not affect my synagogue involvement.
 My memories of our synagogue stretch back as far as the third grade.
-We attended a Reform synagogue, and I began going to Hebrew school there twice a week.
+We attended a very Reform synagogue, and I began going to Hebrew school there twice a week.
 I liked the classes and did well, receiving the academic award for my class year.
 Before Hebrew school, our family celebrations only included Hanukkah and Passover, but once my brother and I began Hebrew school, we observed all of the holidays to help us learn about our heritage.
 It was fun to build the booths for Sukkot, and I loved twirling gragers and biting into gooey-centered hamantaschen at Purim.

 We also attended Sabbath services, but when a controversy arose over the rabbinic staff, ours was among the many families to leave.